pyeventsourcing/kurrentdbclient/README.md

 ### Query string<a id="query-string"></a>

-In both the "esdb" and "esdb+discover" schemes, the optional query string must be one or many field-value arguments, separated from each other with the "&" character.
+In both the "kdb" and "kdb+discover" schemes, the optional query string must be one or many field-value arguments, separated from each other with the "&" character.

     query-string = field-value, { "&", field-value } ;